Self-Paced Online Courses

 The University of Arkansas is phasing out Self-Paced Online Courses.
 A reduced number of courses is being offered in 2022-2023.
 The final day to request enrollment will be June 18, 2023.

 Flexible.
 Affordable.
 Different.

 Earn college credit without semester boundaries.
-There are 20+ start dates each year for Self-Paced Online (correspondence) Courses (SPOC).
+There are 20+ opportunities each year to enroll in Self-Paced Online (correspondence) Courses (SPOC).
 Most self-paced courses run about 12 weeks, and most require proctored exams.

 - Fees are $30 per credit hour.

-- Textbooks and proctored exams are not included in tuition and fees.
+- Textbooks are not included in tuition and fees.

 Self-Paced Online Courses are different from traditional, semester-based online courses.

 - You – not faculty – set the pace to study course materials independently.
 Be motivated, self-directed and self-disciplined, and note deadlines.

 - Self-paced courses normally do NOT fulfill requirements for students who must be enrolled in a specific number of hours for a semester.

 - SPOC courses are considered correspondence courses for enrollment and financial aid purposes.
 Most SPOC enrollment periods are NOT eligible for federal financial aid, loans or scholarships.